-Since 2015, HRWC has worked with Dr. Branko Kerkez, associate professor of civil and environmental engineering at the University of Michigan, on the Open-Storm project within his Digital Water Lab to develop a remote network of low-cost sensors across the Huron River and its tributaries.
+Since 2015, HRWC has worked with Dr. Branko Kerkez, associate professor of civil and environmental engineering at the University of Michigan, and his Digital Water Lab to develop a remote network of low-cost sensors across the Huron River and its tributaries.
 This sensor network has been vital in understanding and monitoring flow dynamics throughout the Huron River watershed.
 The remote network allows HRWC, river users, and decision makers to observe and adapt to changes in flow dynamics across seasons, conditions, and long-term climate changes.

 This partnership with the Digital Water Lab team saves HRWC staff time and resources while collecting and transmitting real-time water level data that could not otherwise be obtained.
 Without this partnership only three United States Geological Survey stream gauges remain for 130 miles of the Huron River.
 In tandem with data collected by HRWC’s Chemistry and Flow Monitoring Program, this real-time water level data allows flow to be computed and accessible via the web.
 It is used to coordinate and manage flow to best benefit the river ecosystem and river users, including by dam managers throughout the Huron.